LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 =========================================

 Uberenv allows projects to duplicate any Spack package locally and patch it.
-It is important to limit the amount of patching however.
-Every local patch creates a divergence between the developer / CI configuration and the one the user gets from through upstream Spack.
+It is important to limit the amount of patching, however.
+Every local patch creates a divergence between the developer / CI configuration and the one a project gets from the Spack repo.

-Typical use case for a local package patch:
+Typical use cases for a local package patch include:

 * Test changes to the package that will be necessary for the next release.